dannyaguero/webhookapp/README.md

 # WEBHOOK APP
 Simple Webhook App with a GUI I made in Turbowarp (a modified Scratch 3.0) Contained in the repository is the SB3 (Scratch 3.0) file, and the contents of that file.
+The SB3 file ONLY works in TurboWarp.
+Opening it in Scratch will not work.
 # CREDITS
 Danny Aguero (me) - Programming the input functions of this Application & it's GUI -SIPC- - Time extension on TurboWarp's Unsandboxed Extensions